MichaelJamesAshworth/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a simple, easy to use application that is rendered via React.
+To get started, please refer to the instructions below:

 ## Setup